sethschori/sethschori.github.io/_posts/2018-12-07-getting-started-with-jupyter-notebook.md

 conda create --name jupyter "python>=3"
 ```

 This creates a new conda virtual environment named `jupyter` with Python 3 installed.
 As of December 2018, the latest version is 3.7.1, which is the version that gets installed with the above command.
-And if the latest version when you're reading this happens to be 3.8.2
+And if the latest version when you're reading this happens to be 3.8.2, then you'll have 3.8.2 in your virtual environment.

 ```shell
 conda activate jupyter